 ...

-Every file in the directory is encrypted within the same wall-clock second.
-The new extension is a uniform 9-character random string — strong cluster signal for step 2.
+Every file in the directory encrypted within the same wall-clock second.
+The new extension is a uniform nine-character random string — a strong cluster signal for step 2 and the marker LockBit 3.0 uses to bind ciphertext to the operator-specific keystream.

 Beyond the encrypt phase

-The journal also catches preparatory and cleanup behaviour:
+The journal also catches preparatory and cleanup behaviour around the burst.

-The USN journal records changes to the filesystem, not actors.
-To attach a user or a process to the encrypt burst you need:
+The journal records changes, not actors.
+To attach a user or a process to the encrypt burst:

 For the broader response playbook, CISA's #StopRansomware guide is the authoritative reference.

-If your detection logic produces zero alerts on the baseline, it's underspecified.
-The signal you want is the combination of DataOverwrite rate, RenameNewName rate, and same-extension clustering — not any single one.
+If your detection logic produces zero alerts on a healthy baseline, it is underspecified.
+The signal you want is the combination of DataOverwrite rate, RenameNewName rate, and same-extension clustering — not any one of those alone.